supposedly/dialect-museum/README.md

 This is why dictionaries never bother fleshing out their pronunciation keys beyond a couple of major dialects.
 It's a logistical nightmare if you're working in print.

 But wait, we're not working in print.
 We're computer.
-The biggest difference is that, on a computer, the text you show the reader **doesn't** have to be the exact same as the actual data you recorded — you have some room to mess around with how you display it to format it digestibly.
+Once again, the biggest difference is that, on a computer, the text you show the reader **doesn't** have to be the exact same as the actual data you recorded — you have some room to mess around with how you display it to format it digestibly.
 What if an online dictionary took advantage of that and shed its paper shackles?
 Can we harness the